yairm210/Purity/Readme.md

 ## Publishing

+### Publishing the compiler plugin to Maven Central

+You must have the following environment variables set up:

+- ORG_GRADLE_PROJECT_mavenCentralPassword
+- ORG_GRADLE_PROJECT_mavenCentralUsername
+- ORG_GRADLE_PROJECT_signingInMemoryKey
+- ORG_GRADLE_PROJECT_signingInMemoryKeyPassword

-To publish the compiler plugin to Maven Central, with the correct env variables in place, run `./gradlew compiler-plugin:publishAndReleaseToMavenCentral --no-configuration-cache`
+With the correct env variables in place, run `./gradlew compiler-plugin:publishAndReleaseToMavenCentral --no-configuration-cache`

+### Publishing the gradle plugin to the Gradle Plugin Repository

+You must have the following environment variables set up:

+- GRADLE_PUBLISH_KEY
+- GRADLE_PUBLISH_SECRET

 To publish the gradle plugin to the Gradle Plugin Repository, with the correct env variables in place, run `./gradlew gradle-plugin:publishPlugins`